abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

     G = TIM2 CH2 on PA1
     B = TIM3 CH3 on PB0

-as described about in the section "RGB LED Driver".
+as described about in the section \"RGB LED Driver\".

 This configuration uses the example at apps/examples/rgbled to drive the external RGB LED\>